 Big Interview Co-founder Pamela Skillings

-This site offers a job board as well as a great blog for general job seeking and career advice.
+This site offers a job board as well as a great blog for general job seeking and expert career advice.
 Recent blogs include advice on relocating for work, how to react when you don't get a job, and applying for jobs that you're over qualified for.

 Career Cloud Founder Chris Russell

 Kathy Caprino offers an interesting mix of experience.
 She spent 18 years as a corporate marketer before earning a master's degree in Marriage and Family Therapy, and then becoming a trained career coach.
-You'll find her career blog has a level of depth you don't see elsewhere.
+You'll find her career resource blog has a level of depth you don't see elsewhere.

 Ok, whether you're entering the job market for the first time, looking for a career change, or wanting to do a better job of managing your career, the job boards and blogs we provided should be a great source of ongoing information.